-Then I took my broken handle to Home Depot and tried to match it as best I could.
+Then I took my broken handle to the hardware store and tried to match it as best I could.
 They had a few varieties of door handles, so I bought the one that would fit my door.
 I literally eyeballed it with the broken handle.
 I also bought a new lock for good measure, but it wasn’t the correct size so I returned it.
 Turns out I didn’t even need a new lock, I just needed a new handle anyway.

 Okay, so after much visual inspection, I realized the reason the door lock broke in the first place was because it just got jammed from not being lubricated enough.
 I’ve tried a few different types of lubricant (WD40 is the most popular) and I’ve found that Blaster Silicone Lubricant works the best.
 WD40 tends to leave this gross slime and makes a mess, while the silicone one tends to be cleaner.